open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

 7. Build the toolkit image:

    All available image configurations are stored in JSON files, located in the `imageconfigs` folder.
-If you want to configure any additional kernel command line arguments for the image, follow the instructions in [architecture overview](../emt-architecture-overview.md#kernel-command-line).
+If you want to configure any additional kernel command line arguments, follow the instructions in [Architecture Overview](../emt-architecture-overview.md#kernel-command-line).
    For example, to build a RAW image without real-time extensions, use `edge-image.json` and run the following command: